vala-lang/vala-docs/source/developer-guides/documentation/valadoc-guide/03-00-documentation-comment-markup.rst

 .. note::

-   When no comments are present, Valadoc will only extact symbols to use in the documentation.
+   When no comments are present, Valadoc will only extract symbols to use in the documentation.

 In this chapter, we'll explain how to fill each section of a documentation comment.